Komodo people

 The Komodo people (Ata Modo; Orang Komodo) were an Austronesian ethnic group native to the island of Komodo, West Manggarai Regency, East Nusa Tenggara in Indonesia.
 They called themselves Ata Modo (lit.
 'Modo people') and called the island they inhabited Tana Modo.
 Anthropologist J.A.J.
 Verheijen dubbed them "Komodo people" in 1989.

-Full-blooded Komodo people are now extinct; the last two native Komodo people died in the late 1980s and had no descendants.

 The island's present-day residents are descendants of former convicts who were exiled to Komodo, and who have mixed with Bugis people from the southern part of Sulawesi.
 The population is primarily adherents of Islam, but there are also Christian and Hindu congregations.

 History and culture

 Settlements and the Komodo coast, the west of Flores in the Sape Strait, 1926.

 The first people to inhabit Komodo island and Rinca island were the Komodo people, followed by the Sama-Bajau.

 According to legend, the komodo dragon is actually a twin of the Komodo people—a woman named Putri Naga married a local man, subsequently giving birth to both a male human and an egg that later hatched into a female komodo dragon.
-The Komodo people's connection to the komodo dragon was discovered when Putri Naga's son was out hunting; when he attempted to kill a komodo dragon about to eat the deer he had hunted, his mother Putri Naga appeared and told him that the komodo dragon was his twin brother.
+The Komodo people's connection to the komodo dragon was discovered when Putri Naga's son was out hunting; when he attempted to kill a komodo dragon about to eat the deer he had hunted, his mother Putri Naga appeared and told him that the komodo dragon was his twin sister.

 In the Komodo language, the komodo dragons are called sebae (lit. 'twins').

 The traditional food of the Komodo people is mbuta, a dish made from gebang seed flour.